 Taxpayers may use a credit/debit card (Visa, Master Card, Discover, and American Express) or an E-Check (regular check and routing bank account numbers) to facilitate online property tax payments.
-No convenience fees are charged for online E-Check payments.
-A convenience fee of 2.5% ($2 min.) is charged for property tax payments made with a credit/debit card.
+Payment amounts vary by transaction type and payment methods (Note: No convenience fees are charged for online E-Check payments).
 Also, once your online transaction has been confirmed, you may print a hard copy receipt for your records.

 To access the Search & Pay feature, click here.

 A property owner may enter into an agreement with the Tax Collector to make partial payments for current year property.
 By doing so, they agree to pay an additional $10.00 processing fee per payment, forfeit any discounts, maintain a record of the remaining balance due, and make final payment of all taxes by March 31 of year following property tax assessment to avoid a tax certificate being sold (tax lien) on their property.
 Property tax assessments are made on January 1 each year.
 To begin the partial payment process, the property owner must complete the required form and then submit it to the Tax Collector’s Office with the first partial payment due.
 To access the required form, click here.